Lanxin-MRDVS/V2Pro-Kit/README.md

 | **Pre-defined Positioning QR Codes**           | [Download Link](https://github.com/Lanxin-MRDVS/V2Pro-Kit/releases/download/V2-Pro-V1.2.0/V2Pro_QRcode_tags.zip)                                         |

-## 5. System highlights
+## 5. System Highlights

 **1) Near-Zero Infrastructure Deployment**
 The system operates immediately out of the box with minimal configuration, requiring no pre-installed infrastructure such as UWB anchors, AprilTags, beacons, or reflectors.
 This delivers plug-and-play functionality, reducing deployment complexity, time, and cost.
-Seamless Zone Transition & Rapid Re-localization
+Seamless Zone Transition & Rapid Relocalization
 With its ceiling-forward camera, the system can instantly re-localize by scanning a QR code when transitioning between mapped areas - such as moving from outdoor yards into indoor warehouses or recovering position after movement.
 This ensures continuous, accurate positioning without manual intervention.

 **2) Field-Proven Technology, Scaled from AMRs to Your Fleet**